![]() |

 For this academic year, the module will be taught by Tom Naughton.

-The module will consist of a number of full days during the first week, followed by a number of Wednesdays during the following weeks, and comprising a mixture of lectures, laboratory sessions, and project work.
+The module will consist of a number of full days during the first week, followed by a number of Wednesdays during the following weeks, and comprising a mixture of lectures and laboratory sessions.

 The exam for this module will take place during the regular summer exam period (usually in May).
-It will be a limited form of open-book exam: you will be allowed to bring one paper copy of the Sipser book (without annotations, except to fix typos) into the exam with you.
+It will be a limited form of open-book exam (see above for restrictions on the book).

 Outline